WeikFu/PSTDF/README.md

-This is the python code of PSTDF and datasets in paper "Deep Forest and Pruned Syntax Tree-based Classification Method "
+This is the python code of PSTDF and datasets in paper "Deep Forest and Pruned Syntax Tree-based Classification Method ";

-All code running in python3.6
+All code running in python3.6;

+The main function is in main.py;

 The following libraries are required to run the PSTDF：